tc116riceedu/INDE577/README.md

 By exploring this repository, you will learn about a variety of machine learning techniques, their implementation, and their applications in solving real-world problems.

-## Topic Covered in this project include:
+## Topics Covered in this Project Include:

 1. [Supervised Learning](#supervised-learning)
    - K-Nearest Neighbors